matze-dd/Tex2txt/README.md

 Before application, variables in this script have to be customized.
-For placement of intermediate text and line number files, the script uses an auxiliary directory designated by variable txtdir.
+For placement of intermediate text and line number files, the script uses an auxiliary directory designated by variable $txtdir.
 This directory and possibly necessary sub-directories will be created without request.
 They can be deleted with option --delete.
+The script will refuse to create auxiliary files outside of the directory
+$txtdir; something like \\input{../../generics.tex} probably won't work with option --recurse.

 ### Actions of the Bash script
 - convert content of given LaTeX files to plain text
 - call LanguageTool for native-language main text and separately for footnotes
 - check foreign-language text using Hunspell
-- only if variable check\_for\_single\_letters set to yes: look for single letters, excluding abbreviations in script variable acronyms
+- only if variable $check\_for\_single\_letters set to 'yes': look for single letters, excluding abbreviations in script variable acronyms

 ### Usage of the Bash script
 `bash checks.sh [--recurse] [--adapt-lt] [--no-lt] [--delete] [files]`

-- no argument files: use files from script variable all\_tex\_files
+- no argument files: use files from script variable $all\_tex\_files
 - option `--recurse`<br>
   track file inclusions; see LAB:RECURSE in script for exceptions
 - option `--adapt-lt`<br>